Chart Color Schemes

 Tongala has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Tongala's population, as of November 2025, is estimated at around 2,036.
-This figure reflects an increase of 63 people since the 2021 Census, which reported a population of 1,973.
-The change is inferred from AreaSearch's estimation of the resident population at 1,930 following examination of ABS' latest ERP data release in June 2024 and an additional 28 validated new addresses since the Census date.
-This results in a density ratio of 18.2 persons per square kilometer.
-Tongala's growth rate of 3.2% since the 2021 census exceeded the SA3 area's 1.4%, marking it as a growth leader in the region.
+The estimated population of Tongala as of February 2026 is around 2,040 people.
+This reflects an increase since the 2021 Census, which reported a population of 1,973 people.
+The increase of 67 people (3.4%) is inferred from AreaSearch's estimate of the resident population at 1,930 based on the latest ERP data release by the ABS in June 2024 and an additional 29 validated new addresses since the Census date.
+This results in a population density ratio of 18.2 persons per square kilometer.
+Tongala's growth rate exceeded that of its SA3 area, which was 1.5%, making it a growth leader in the region.
 Overseas migration was the primary driver of population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusted using weighted aggregation methods to SA2 levels.
+AreaSearch is using ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered, they utilise VIC State Government's Regional/LGA projections from 2023 with adjustments made employing weighted aggregation methods to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Considering these projections, the Tongala statistical area (Lv2) is expected to expand by 344 persons to 2041, reflecting a total increase of 12.1% over the 17-year period.
+Considering these projections, an above median population growth is projected nationally for non-metropolitan areas.
+The suburb of Tongala is expected to expand by 354 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 12.2% over the 17 years.

 Frequently Asked Questions - Population